Torsion pairs for quivers and the Weyl groups: Combinatorics of Cambrian cones

-From now on, let $s$ be an initial reflection of $c$ up to commutation.
+{For the remainder of the section}, let $s$ be an initial reflection of $c$ up to commutation.
 (We can simply take $s=s_1$.)
 We write $\alpha_s$ for the corresponding simple root, and $H_s$ for the corresponding hyperplane.
-Moreover, for a $c$-sortable element $x$, we define
+Now, we state a definition from \cite{RS2}, which associates to each $c$-sortable element $x$ of $W$ a set of $n$ vectors, denoted $C_c(x)$.
+This construction is inductive; the definition of $C_c(x)$ assumes that the map has already been defined for standard parabolic subgroups of $W$, and for elements of $W$ whose length is smaller than that of $x$.
+For a $c$-sortable element $x$, we define

+The basis of the induction is the trivial subgroup of $W$, for which we have $C_e(e)=\emptyset$.
 Note that $C_c(x)$ is a basis of $V$.
 Then define the \emph{$c$-Cambrian cone}

-Then the following result is one of the main results of \cite{RS2}, which gives a geometric description of the fibers of $\pi^c$.
+Then the following is one of the main results of \cite{RS2}, which gives a geometric description of the fibers of $\pi^c$.